Questions to expect from a life insurance phone interview

 Your habits and hobbies

-What kinds of questions are you asked in the life insurance phone interview?
+What kinds of questions are you asked during the phone interview?

-• Whether you’ve recently lost or gained weight recently, quit smoking, or if you have a history of cancer
+• Whether you’ve recently lost or gained weight, quit smoking, or if you have a history of cancer

 • Your medical history information, including diagnoses, treatments, procedures, and any prescription drugs